moby/moby/docs/sources/use/builder.rst

     ``VOLUME ["/data"]``

-The ``VOLUME`` instruction will add one or more new volumes to any container created from the image.
+The ``VOLUME`` instruction will create a mount point with the specified name and mark it as holding externally mounted volumes from native host or other containers.
+For more information/examples and mounting instructions via docker client, refer to :ref:`volume_def` documentation.

 3.10 USER
 ---------